-To develop water activity measurement (equilibrium relative humidity) techniques for in-line measurement applications
+• To develop water activity measurement (equilibrium relative humidity) techniques for in-line measurement applications

-Both theoretical and experimental work for developing new in-line water activity measurement method was started.
+Both theoretical and experimental work for developing new in-line water activity measurement method are on-going.
+A setup for sorption isotherm measurements was completed.
 The method will establish the traceability link between water activity and water mass fraction measurements through sorption isotherm measurements.
 The target measurement uncertainty in water activity is smaller than 0.02.
 Collaboration between NMI and industrial partners as well as with collaborators has been active to align our approaches with the actual needs of industry.